Office Administrator: Job Outlook & Career Info

 Office administrators are, at heart, managers; thus, they must have strong multitasking and decision-making abilities.
 Good interpersonal and communication skills are also critical for a successful career in office administration.

 Employment and Economic Outlook

-The employment outlook for first-line supervisors of office and administrative support workers (including office administrators) is average; the U.S. Bureau of Labor Statistics (BLS), projects employment in this field will grow by 12% from 2012-2022.
-Median annual earnings for administrative and support supervisors, including office administrators, were $49,330 in 2012.
+The employment outlook for first-line supervisors of office and administrative support workers (including office administrators) is average; the U.S. Bureau of Labor Statistics (BLS), projects that employment in this field will grow by 8% from 2014-2024.
+Median annual earnings for first-line supervisors of office and administrative support workers, including office administrators, were $52,630 in 2015.